Soap: Camping & Trail Bar

 Product Overview

 Do you love to be outdoors but hate the bugs?
-Our moisturizing Camping & Trail natural soap is formulated with essential oils known to discourage mosquitoes and other insects.
-A great natural bug repellent soap!
+Our moisturizing Camping & Trail natural soap is formulated with a powerful all-natural cocktail of essential oils known to discourage mosquitoes and other insects.
+Our camping soap can help keep bugs at bay without harsh chemicals that can be rough on the skin.

-- Great natural soap for campers, hikers, and gardeners
+• Great natural bug repellent soap for campers, hikers, and gardeners

-- Enriched with organic cocoa butter and nourishing oils
+• Enriched with organic cocoa butter and nourishing plant oils

 How To Use